ReSin-Yan/NVIDIA-NCCL-EXAMPLE/README.md

 In my case , I have four GTX 1080

-# complier with
+# Complier with
 After install nccl with the https://github.com/NVIDIA/nccl

 ~~~
-#just add the link library
+#just add the link library -lnccl
 nvcc nccl.cu -lnccl
 ~~~